 Password: the student's Tennessee Tech email password

-- Students use Handshake to search and apply for career opportunities with over 3,000 employers, sign up for on-campus interviews, view workshops and events, and schedule appointments with Career Center staff.
+- Students use Handshake to search and apply for career opportunities with over 3,000 employers, sign up for on-campus interviews, view workshops and events, and schedule appointments with Center for Career Development staff.

 - Incorporate the Career Readiness Certification into your curriculum to help students gain skills in: career management, oral/written communication, teamwork/collaboration, critical thinking/problem solving, leadership and professionalism/work ethic.